edkontar/radio_waves/python/README.md

 anis0: Anisotropy factor of the density fluctuation spectrum (possible values of 0.19, 0.25, 0.33, 0.42) where 1.0 is isotropic.
 Max plot range: Adjust the maximum x, y range.
 Source heliocentric angle: Change the initial source azimuthal angle from -60 to 60 degrees (0 degrees is the disk centre).

+If the above keyword arguments are not provided, the default value will be used: f=30, eps=1.0, anis=0.25, xmax=3000, th=30